Abdul-Karim* sits in front of his house in Daykundi Province, Afghanistan.

 Crisis Appeal

-Abdul-Karim* from Daykundi province struggles to earn a living due to his disability, and the drought means he can no longer grow food.
-Cash support from DEC charity CAFOD is helping his family buy food, fuel and other essentials.
+Abdul-Karim* from Daykundi province struggled to earn a living due to his disability, and the drought meant he could no longer grow food.
+Cash support from DEC charity CAFOD helped his family buy food, fuel and other essentials.

 i X